aialferov/ghc_bome_rest/README.md

 $ make at
 ```

-and see the results:
+and see results in browser:

 ```
-$ make at-show
+$ make at-display
 ```